Featured image photo credit: Cássia Schutt

 First of all, congratulations on all your achievements!
 We’d love to know how it all started, how did you find yourself here?

 Wow, it was already 20 years ago (laughs).
 My partner, Rui (Alves), wanted to have the living abroad experience and we had been in Macau before in 2000 with Rui’s father.
 His father was a university professor and lectured on innovation at the European Studies Institute in Macau.
 We loved this trip and Rui was very interested in coming back.
-We were employed at the time; we had a home automation company because he’s a physical engineer.
+We were employed at the time; we had a home automation company because he’s a Physics Engineer.
 I worked for a company of the Aveiro University (in Portugal) responsible for creating technology–students pursuing doctoral degrees often created products and appliances specifically for the doctorate, but these never see the light of day although this technology can be developed for real use.

 The company I worked at basically tried making that shift and launching spin-offs of the university research.
 I also worked with the university’s incubator.
 When Rui decided to move to Macau, in 2002, he started by working at CEM and, just like everyone’s Macau story, came for six months and it’s been 20 years since then (laughs).
 He also worked for The House of Dancing Water and ended up opening his own automation software company.
 I basically manage all the businesses on my own (laughs).
 When we realized we wouldn’t be able to hire one person for each function, Rui designed software to help us.
 The software allows us to manage everything we do in the company (referring to Nata and Cafeína, under which is Cuppa Coffee Taipa).
 From pricing and ingredients list, calculating costs, managing deliveries, doing receipts, and paying our team, everything is done with that software.
 This means our administrative structure is me and a Chinese-speaking operations manager.
 This software helped us out a lot.